gpufit/Gpufit/docs/fit_model_functions.rst

 A 1D linear function defined by two parameters (offset and slope).
 The model ID of this function is ``LINEAR_1D``, and it is implemented in linear_1d.cuh_.

-*Optional*:  The X coordinate of each data point may be specified via the user information data parameter of the Gpufit interface.
-If the user information is not provided, the
+**Optional**: The *X* coordinate of each data point may be specified via the user information data parameter of the Gpufit interface.

+    :`Default X coordinates`:

-*X* coordinate of the first data value is assumed to be (0.0).
-In this case, for a fit size of *M* data points, the *X* coordinates of the data are set equal to the indices of the data array, starting from zero (i.e. :math:`0, 1, 2, ...`).
+        If the user information is not provided, the *X* coordinate of the first data value is assumed to be (0.0).
+        In this case, for a fit size of *M* data points, the *X* coordinates of the data are set equal to the indices of the data array, starting from zero (i.e. :math:`0, 1, 2, ..., M-1`).

+    :`Unique X coordinate values for each fit`:

+        If the number of values in the user information array is equal to the total number of data points, unique *X* coordinate values are used for each fit.

+    :`Same X coordinate values for all fits`:

+        If the number of values in the user information array is equal to the number of data points per fit, the same *X* coordinate values are used for all fits.

 .. math::